 Poromon swallowed a few times, little tears starting to sprout in his eyes.
 "It's Yolei," he finally managed.
 "Something's wrong with Yolei!"

-Davis folded his arms and rolled his eyes, about to ask what was ever right with Yolei… however, everyone else looked more concerned.
+Davis folded his arms and rolled his eyes, about to ask what was ever right with Yolei… but everyone else looked more concerned.
 "What is it?"
-Kari asked, balling her fists.
+Kari asked.

 "Is she sick?"
 Upamon asked.